-We may also consider collaborating with medical societies and healthcare organizations to provide activities designed to help our diplomates fulfill the CME, MOCA Minute and QI requirements of the MOCA program.
+The ABA may also consider collaborating with medical societies and healthcare organizations to provide activities designed to help the ABA diplomates fulfill the CME, MOCA Minute and QI requirements of the MOCA program.

 Educational activity requirements and applications are available at www.theaba.org.